 On the other hand, if you’re, say, flying into Cape Town and out of Johannesburg, you may want to drive all the way to Port Elizabeth along the Garden Route after experiencing the Western Cape and then fly to Nelspruit from there.

-For reasons of practicality, then, consider each of these suggested stops on our 2 weeks in South Africa itinerary to be mix-and-match destinations that can be re-ordered depending on the logic of flight patterns.
+For those reasons, consider each of the stops on our recommended 2 week South Africa itinerary to be mix-and-match destinations that can be re-ordered depending on the logic of flight patterns.

-We wrote the itinerary from the perspective of someone who is landing in Cape Town, traced a logical pattern through the Western Cape and Garden Route, and then added Kruger National Park and Johannesburg to the end of the itinerary to be placed where they make the most sense for your South Africa trip.
+We wrote the itinerary from the perspective of someone flies in Cape Town.
+From there, we traced a logical pattern through the Western Cape and the Garden Route, and then added Kruger National Park and Johannesburg to the end of the itinerary to be placed where they make the most sense for your South Africa trip.

-Since a portion of this itinerary for South Africa is a road trip, you’ll also need a rental car for part of your journey (though if you’d prefer not to drive, there are some workarounds).
+Since a portion of this itinerary for South Africa is a road trip, you’ll also need a rental car for part of your journey (though if you’d prefer not to drive, there are some workarounds, which we’ll get into below).

 Cape Town quickly became one of our favorite cities in the world.

-Known for its easy access to incredible nature, beautiful coastline, and great food scene, Cape Town is an invigorating city that is easy to fall in love with.
+Known for its easy access to incredible nature, its beautiful coastline, and its incredible food scene, Cape Town is an invigorating city that is easy to fall in love with.

 Top Things to Do in Cape Town